 - How severe are your symptoms?

-- Do you have any allergies, including hay fever or allergies to certain foods?
+- Do you have allergies, such as hay fever or allergies to certain foods?

 - Is there a history of allergies in your family?